 The main results obtained in this study are that the intervention conducted since mid-2009 contributed to the depreciation of the nominal effective shekel exchange rate, at least in the same month.
 The estimated effect of intervention is positive and significant for various specifications of the instruments.
 We find that an increase of \$100 million in the monthly intervention is expected to accelerate the depreciation rate by 0.07-0.09 percentage points in that month.
 According to the estimation results, the average volume of monthly intervention during the period examined-about \$830 million-contributed to depreciation in the effective exchange rate that is 0.6 percent larger than a month with no intervention.
-Estimating the effect on the exchange rate using a variable describing the probability of intervention larger by about 1.1-1.4 percent, compared with a month with no intervention.
+Estimating the effect on the exchange rate using a variable describing the probability of intervention in the market each month yields a higher effect, with the effective exchange rate depreciation larger by about 1.1-1.4 percent, compared with a month with no intervention.
 The magnitude is, according to the estimation, similar to the effect of a 0.25 percentage point reduction in the Bank of Israel's interest rate on the exchange rate.